Beefster09/table-lang/design.md

 ```
 foo : [3, 4, 5]Float = whatever()
 foo\[1, 0, 2]  \\ => [4, 3, 5]Float
+\\ Maybe this shouldn't have a special syntax since it could lead to more cache misses.
 ```

 You can also extract slices and dimensional cross-sections: